Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Perturbative stability analysis of fixed points

 In this section, we analyze the stability of fixed-point solutions observed in Sec.\ref{perturbative_analysis_fp} of the main text.
 We consider the case in which the mean activity initially takes a constant value, $m(t)=m_{\mathrm{f}}$ for $t\leq 0$.
 According to the MFT, the mean activity is determined by

-where we define, $\delta m(t)=m(t)-m_{\mathrm{f}}$.
-Recall that the driving-force term $\eta (t)$ at each moment is stochastically generated from the Gaussian process determined by the past values of $m(t)$.
-For a certain range of values of the mean activity, the microscopic dynamics have a fixed point.
-For these fixed points, the correlation matrices $D(t,s)$ and $C(t,s)$ take constant values, $D_0$ and $C_0$, which are obtained by solving the self-consistent equation, Eq.(\ref{self-consistent_equation_fp}).
+where we define, $\delta m(t)\overset{\mathrm{def}}{=}m(t)-m_{\mathrm{f}}$.
+To analyze the dynamics of the mean activity, we first need to examine the associated microscopic Gaussian fluctuations determined by the past values of $m(t)$.
+For a certain range of constant values of $m(t)$, these Gaussian fluctuations have a stable fixed-point solution.
+For these fixed points, the correlation matrices $D(t,s)$ and $\widetilde{C}(t,s)$ take constant values, $D_0$ and $\widetilde{C}_0$, which are obtained by solving the self-consistent equation, Eq.(\ref{self-consistent_equation_fp}).
 As described in the main text, we assume that $\eta (t)=m_{\mathrm{f}}/\sqrt{2}g_0$ holds for $t\leq 0$.
 Then, the network state stays at the fixed point without requiring external inputs, and we have $\delta m(t)=0$ for $t>0$ if there is no external input in $t>0$.
-This condition is expected to be satisfied for some value of $m_{\mathrm{f}}$ with a non-zero probability (see the discussion at the end of this section).
+This condition is expected to be satisfied for some value of $m_{\mathrm{f}}$ with a non-zero probability (see the discussion at the end of this section as well).
 We then examine the linear response for $t>0$ to temporary external perturbative inputs, collectively denoted by $\mathbf{p}$.

 We first examine responses in the correlation matrices up to the second order in $\mathbf{p}$, which determines $O(|\mathbf{p}|)$ response in $\eta (t)$.
-By simply differentiating the dynamical equation for the autocorrelation function, Eq.(\ref{computing_D}) or (\ref{deriving_updates_of_fictitious_system_again_2}), we find that the first-order response in $D(t,s)$, which is denoted by $\delta D^{(1)}(t,s)$, obeys
+By simply differentiating the dynamical equation for the autocorrelation function, Eq.(\ref{final_linear_equation_of_C_D}), we find that the first-order response in $D(t,s)$, which is denoted by $\delta D^{(1)}(t,s)$, obeys